minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 mapId: The uuid of the particular map.<br/>
 timestamp: An integer identifying the timestamp.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
-coords: A list of coordinates describing the polygon.<br/>
+coords: A geoJSON describing the polygon.<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of mean per index] and total area.
+CSV with columns tileX, tileY, zoom, [columns of mean per index] and total area.

 ### data/spectral/polygon
 <a id='data_index_polygon'></a>